Flood Preparedness/Spring Runoff Awareness

 Yorkton spent $88,307 for salting and sanding of streets and urban connectors (like York Road and Highway #9 within the City limits) in 2017.

 In 2017 the City spent $354,896 on drainage improvements through the city.

 Photos of Drain Cleaning Equipment and Typical Problems

 - The storm network is 53km in length.

-- Sections of the storm sewer system are being inspected each year to determine their condition, based on budget allocations.
-This is a long, labour intensive program, and approximately 35 per cent has been inspected since the program was initiated in 2012.
+- Sections of the storm sewer system are being inspected each year to determine their condition, and repairs are made based on budget allocations.

 Sask Power has tips on what to do before, during and after a flood to protect your family and property

 Assiniboine Watershed Stewardship Association